 Organic is a fairly new term to agriculture because traditionally, farmers were gardening naturally.
 It is only within the last century that the widespread use of pesticides, herbicides, and unsustainable gardening practices have become common.

 Home gardeners tend to follow the organic rules just by the requirement to know what is in their food.
 Large-scale agriculturalists do not have the luxury of hand weeding or non-invasive or integrated pest controls.
 Farming is a business and is run in the manner which is most expedient, although not always the most natural.

 Organic garden seeds cannot come from a farm that has used any chemical combatants or unsustainable methods.
 Such production is more costly, takes more time and effort, and is generally only followed by smaller farms.
 Therefore, organic garden seeds are not as widely available as the commercial varieties.

 Online sources and a few reliable nurseries can point out where to buy organic seeds.
 Just be sure to check the seed packet, as they are required to bear a label ensuring that the seed is organic.

 Where to Buy Organic Seeds

 Remember, the seeds are only the start of the process of organic gardening.
-You must follow growing practices which avoid chemicals, use nutrient rich natural soil and chemical-free water to continue the organic pathway and ensure fruits and vegetables in the most natural state possible.
+You must follow growing practices that avoid chemicals, use nutrient-rich natural soil, and chemical-free water to continue the organic pathway, and ensure fruits and vegetables are in the most natural state possible.